-Summary of Corrective Action Previously Reported: Instructions for completing the report will be reviewed quarterly along with eligible revenues and expenditures.
-In addition, upon completion of the report the Fiscal Officer will send the report to the Fiscal Manager to review before submission.
+Summary of Corrective Action Previously Reported:

+• Instructions for completing the report will be reviewed quarterly along with eligible revenues and expenditures.

+• Upon completion of the report, the County Program Specialist will send the report to the Fiscal Officer or the Director of Business Management to review before submission.